 Study Finds Lilly’s Tirzepatide Reduces A1C and Body Weight

-Lilly Diabetes reported that in the 52-week SURPASS-3 phase three clinical trials, the longest in the programs to date, that the highest dose of tirzepatide (15 mg) led to significant A1C and bodyweight reduction in adults with Type 2 diabetes.
-A1C by 2.37 percent and body weight by 12.9 kg/28.4 lbs (13.9 percent).
+Lilly Diabetes reported that in the 52-week SURPASS-4 clinical trials, the largest and longest of the programs to date, the highest dose of tirzepatide (15 mg) led to significant A1C and bodyweight reduction in adults with Type 2 diabetes.
+With the highest dose of tirzepatide, 91 percent of participants achieved an A1C that was less than seven percent.

-SURPASS-3 isn’t the only clinical trial that’s shown positive results.
-The other clinical trial, SURPASS-5, a 40-week study, also showed the highest dose of tirzepatide (15 mg) reduced A1C 2.59 percent and body weight by 10.9 kg/24 lbs.
-In SURPASS-5, participants who received the highest dose and on average, have had diabetes for a little over 13 years, achieved an A1C of less than 5.7 percent — the level seen in people without diabetes.
+SURPASS-4 isn’t the only clinical trial that’s shown positive results.
+The other clinical trial, SURPASS-3, a 52-week study, also showed the highest dose of tirzepatide (15 mg) reduced A1C 2.37 percent and body weight by 12.9 kg/28.4 lbs.
+In SURPASS-3, participants who received the highest dose and on average, have had diabetes for a little over 13 years, achieved an A1C of less than 5.7 percent — the level seen in people without diabetes.

-In both studies, the overall safety profile is similar to that of a glucagon-like peptide (GLP-1 1) receptor agonist, with gastrointestinal side effects being the most commonly reported.
+In both studies, the overall safety profile is similar to that of a glucagon-like peptide (GLP-1 1) receptor agonist.
+Side effects were reported, with gastrointestinal side effects being the most commonly reported.